Frequently Asked Questions: Vehicle Retirement

 How long does it take to process an application and determine eligibility?

-Within four to six weeks of receiving your complete application, BAR will review the application and all supporting documentation to determine eligibility.
+Within 10 business days of receiving your complete application, BAR will review the application and all supporting documentation to determine eligibility.

 If my application is denied, how will I be notified?